Autism

 Does my child have Autism (ASD)?
 Do I have Autism (ASD)?

-If you believe your child, a student in your school, or you yourself may be autistic, I can complete a comprehensive evaluation to help make that determination!
+If you believe your child or a student in your school may be autistic, a comprehensive evaluation can be completed to help make that determination!
+In most cases, evaluations are only for individuals for individuals ages 21 and under, although there are some exceptions.

 Autism (ASD) Evaluations

-An evaluation includes a detailed developmental and medical history and interview with parents, direct assessment with you or your child.
+An evaluation is typically not focused only on autism, but includes a comprehensive assessment that includes a detailed developmental and medical history and interview with parents, information gathered from teacher(s) if available, and direct assessment with your child.
 Assessments focus on cognitive, academic, executive functioning, and language assessments, completion of rating scales from parents or other adults familiar with the individual, caregivers, and/or teachers, and review of any available records.
 Structured and unstructured assessments designed to observe the social interactions and characteristics of Autism are also completed as part of the evaluation process.
 I am not a Speech and Language Pathologist (SLP) and may refer you to seek an additional evaluation with an SLP to better understand your child's communication strengths and needs.
 I am not an M.D., Ph.D., or Psy.D. but I am trained and qualified to assess you or your child.

 Identity First vs. Person First Language